 Stone Street Cold Brew Reserve Colombian

-These grounds come in large, yellow can, which gives them a classic, homey look while effectively preserving your pre-ground coffee.
+These coarse grounds come in a large, yellow can, giving the product a classic and homey look while effectively preserving your pre-ground coffee’s freshness.

 Stone Cold Jo Cold Brew Blend